TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Note 6: Rename Macro Select the Src and Dst - both must be on the same storage - or enter the 2 names with an =
 inbetween: Oldname=Newname.
 Each name must be a maximum of 30 characters.

+Note 7: Saving text macros in bulk.
+There are various combinations of saving for example S-key textfiles, once loaded, to either
+Flash or the SDCard, and using either Upper/Lower-case filenames for Flash (2 different filesets S01-S24 and s01-s24 will then exist on Flash), or Upper/Lower-case on the SDCard (1 fileset sS01-sS24 will exist S01 is the same file as S01 on the SDCard).
+Saving to the SDCard is much faster than saving to Flash.
+For example: Load Skeys with the textfile in strings24.h - press [*Cm] for *fs* press [EXE].
+Save these to SDCard (not Flash): In the Macroeditor press red Pad [o] until both source and target are brown (it does not matter what the source or target is) Then use [*Cm] to execute *ss* [EXE].
+Files s01-s24 (or S01-S24 if Uppercase is on - but they are the same files as the lower-case files for SDCard) will be on the SDcard.
+Exit the Macroeditor and in Layer 3 press [S1] which will send the content of file s01/S01 on the SDCard namely "1", provide the A-D indicator is brown.
+If it is white pressing [S1] will open the Windows TaskManager - see macroBanks.h WinMacro[0] = Ctr+Shf+Esc, pressing [S2] will open the WinX Menu which is Win+x or WinMacro[1].
+Note that is the SDCard has SDCard files 1-21 on it, then these will be sent first when pressing [S1], disable them by selecting SDCard - disabled with [Cfg][Opt]Pad[o].
+Saving the Skeys files on Flash will mean that pressing [S1] with A-D white, will send "1", and if A-D is brown, the SDCard set selected 1-21 [Cfg][Opt], on the SDCard, will be executed/sent.
+Therefore to save text loaded with *fm,s,t* to the SDCard not Flash - use the red Pad[0] to make the Source and Destination brown.

 The keyboard has 5 pages - most with 9 triple function keys, and 3 control keys [EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
 To select a or b or c press the abc key once, twice or thrice - to add it to a